How To Play Roulette Guide

 Roulette systems and strategies

-There are countless Roulette betting systems and strategies available out there.
-Please make no mistake, however, as none of them work.
+Numerous Roulette betting systems and strategies have been proposed over time.
+It is important to understand that no betting system can consistently overcome the house edge in Roulette.
 The reason is simple: Roulette is a minus EV (expected value) game, where the odds always favor the house.
 There is no strategy out there that, in practice, will allow you to beat the game consistently.
 Anyone who says otherwise is flat-out lying to you.

-Perhaps you've heard of the Martingale system or the Fibonacci strategy?
+Popular betting strategies like the Martingale or Fibonacci systems may be familiar to you.
 Alluring as they may be, you'll quickly discover the threat they pose to lighting your bankroll on fire just after a couple of "unlucky" streaks.

 Knowing what strategies and betting systems are available for Roulette, though, and understanding how they work, will help you save money and time not wasted on doing something that doesn't work.